 And if there is a star who is the focus of all the media attention during this Cannes period, it is indeed her who plays the main role in Two Days, One Night, the latest opus of the Dardenne brothers (produced by Les Films du Fleuve) that Wallimage also co-financed.
 Better!
 Wallimage is the biggest public investor !
 A great first and the pinnacle of a magnificent history since we remember that the fund was born in 2000 on the basis of the Cannes triumph of Rosetta.
 We will not conclude that the circle is thus closed, because the adventure is far from being finished, but the global logic of the Walloon approach is reinforced.

-As a loyal partner to the brothers, Wallimage supported them in Cannes four times, each time with success: in 2002, Le Fils gives Olivier Gourmet best actor.
-In 2005, out of the blue, the Dardennes win a second Golden Palm with L’Enfant, starring Jérémie Renier and Déborah François.
-In 2008, they win the screenplay award for Le Silence de Lorna and in 2011 Le Gamin au Vélo is awarded the Grand Prix (the second prize of the Festival).
+Faithful partner of the brothers, Wallimage has participated with them in four successful Cannes campaigns: in 2002, Le Fils won Olivier Gourmet an interpretation prize.
+In 2005, the brothers won a second Palme d’Or with L’Enfant, starring Jérémie Renier and Déborah François.
+In 2008, Le Silence de Lorna won the screenplay award while in 2011, Le Gamin au Vélo won the Grand Prix (2nd prize of the festival).

 With Two Days, One Night, the most famous siblings of the European cinema have, once again, a serious chance to appear in the Palmarès.
 Not only is the film remarkable, with a hallucinating strength and a diabolical precision, but Marion Cotillard ‘s performance is simply exceptional.